-A risk management strategy (RMS) will be drawn up by the province Safeguarding Commission, and enacted by the Provincial Superior, for any Jesuit
+Following a risk assessment, a safety management plan (SMP) will be drawn up by the Province Safeguarding Officer, reviewed by the Province Safeguarding Commission and enacted by the Provincial Superior, for any Jesuit:

-The RMS will outline the conditions under which the man may continue to live as a Jesuit, and detail any restrictions to his life and ministry.
-The Jesuit’s Superior and Director of Work are to be informed about the RMS, and the local Superior is responsible for monitoring its implementation.
-The RMS will be regularly reviewed by the Safeguarding Commission.
-Details of the RMS will be appended to any testimonial of suitability for ministry provided for work in a diocese or Jesuit province.
+The SMP will outline the conditions under which the man may continue to live as a Jesuit and detail any restrictions to his life and ministry.
+The Jesuit’s Superior and the local Directors of Work are always to be informed about the SMP and the local Superior is responsible for monitoring its implementation.
+The SMP will be reviewed annually by the Safeguarding Officer and the Safeguarding Commission.
+Details of the SMP will be appended to any testimonial of suitability for ministry provided for work in a diocese or other Jesuit province.

 7. Care of vulnerable Jesuits

 The Jesuits in Britain are committed to the safeguarding and good care of its own sick, elderly and vulnerable members.
 This it does through the customary cura personalis of Superiors, as well as by the appointment of an Assistant for Healthcare who is a member of the province curial team.

 8. Individual responsibility for safeguarding

 8.1 Individual Jesuits are required to know and comply with the safeguarding procedures of the bishops’ conference where they reside; and to fully co-operate with the province safeguarding officer.

 8.2 Jesuits understand that they are required to report, without delay, safeguarding concerns or allegations to the appropriate authorities.
 In the first instance, the report should be made to the Safeguarding Officer of the work or community, and also to the Province or diocesan Safeguarding Officer as specified in local safeguarding procedures.